bitrat/Nutrimetics-Promo-ProductScraper/README.md

 java -jar selenium-server.jar -firefoxProfileTemplate “<Selenium Profile Directory>”

 ### Suggested settings for your Selenium Profile
-1.From “Menu –View - Toolbars” tab, uncheck “Bookmarks Toolbar” 2.Right click from toolbar and click “Customize” 3.Remove “Google search” by dragging it to the “Customize Toolbar” window 4.Exit Customize.
+1.From “Menu –View - Toolbars” tab, uncheck “Bookmarks Toolbar”.

+2.Right click from toolbar and click “Customize”

+3.Remove “Google search” by dragging it to the “Customize Toolbar” window

+4.Exit Customize.

 5.Click “Options” then set the following:

  a.
 “Main” Tab

  – set Home Page to “about:blank”

  b.
 “Tabs” option

  – Select “a new window” for new pages

 c.
 “Content” tab

  – uncheck “Block pop-up” windows option

  d.
 “Privacy” tab

  – uncheck all “History” options – if restart then Win+R – “firefox.exe -ProfileManager -no-remote” in admin mode - use Firefox profile selenium and add settings to it.

  e.
 “Security” tab

  – uncheck all “Security” options

  – click “Settings” and uncheck all warning options

  f.
 “Advanced” tab

  – Uncheck “autoscrolling” option from “General” tab

  – uncheck “warn me …” and “Search Engines”option from “Update” tab

-6. From the address bar type “about:config” and add the following by right-click anywhere on the page and selecting “new” – extensions.update.notifyUser (type=boolean; value=false) – extensions.newAddons (type=boolean; value=false)
+6. From the address bar type “about:config” and add the following by right-click anywhere on the page and selecting “new” – extensions.update.notifyUser (type=boolean; value=false)

+ – extensions.newAddons (type=boolean; value=false)

 -	security.insecure_field_warning.contextual.enabled.

 and

 -	security.insecure_password.ui.enabled

 Double-click each  to change their values to false.

 7. From “Tools\Add-ons” install the following: